jmadureira/netdata-cookbook/README.md

 - `base_directory` - Parent folder that holds the NetData configuration files.
 - `configurations` - Hash of key, value pairs for customizing NetData.

-This resource will not restart the service automatically, please add that to your cookbook.
+This resource will restart the NetData service automatically.

 ### netdata_python_plugin